jwwang-gif/e_SOFT-CUBE/README.md

 | [`e_SOFTCUBE.f90`](./e_SOFTCUBE.f90) | Main reconstruction, interpolation, tile-composition, and output program |
 | [`README.md`](./README.md) | Program description and execution requirements |

-## Data availability
+Data availability & Access to full database
+Sample Test Data: A working test dataset for the lowest 10 vertical levels (for 22:00 UTC 4 July 2021) is directly provided in this repository to verify code execution and algorithmic reproducibility without requiring the full database.

-The complete CFD database is several terabytes in size and is hosted on an internal HPC server subject to institutional security policies.
+Full Scenario Database: The complete CFD scenario database comprises 122,880 three-dimensional cases across 16 subdomains, totaling several tens of terabytes.
+It is securely hosted on an internal HPC server at Pukyong National University subject to institutional security protocols and data management policies.

-- The complete database cannot currently be hosted publicly.
-- e_SOFT CUBE requires the complete database; partial database operation is not supported.
-- This repository provides the source code and program documentation.
-- Database access may be granted through a formal data-sharing agreement, subject to institutional approval.
+Full Database Access: Due to storage, bandwidth, and security constraints, public web hosting of the complete multi-terabyte dataset is infeasible.
+Access to the full 62-level database for academic collaboration or comprehensive reproduction is governed by a formal institutional data-sharing agreement.
+Inquiries should be directed to the corresponding author.

 ## Software information